 42. If you know forgiveness is the right path for you, take whatever steps you can to start paying on an income-driven plan asap

 There’s no point in delaying the inevitable.
 Furthermore, if you just lost your job or are experiencing some form of economic hardship you can generally call your loan servicer and get your payment adjusted so that it aligns with your income.
 In almost any scenario, your federal student loan payments should be affordable.

 How to Deal with Student Loan Servicers

 43. Proactively communicate with them

 To understand why most student loan servicers stink, just know how they’re paid.
 They get a flat fee for each borrower they service regardless if they deliver A+ or F- help.
-When you’ve got a company that’s completely insulated from how their customers feel, they don’t have to give a you know what.
+When you’ve got a company that’s completely insulated from how their customers feel, they don’t have to give you know what.
 I find the best way to deal with loan servicers is to always be calling.
-Yes it wastes time, but you don’t want to wait around for their useless response when you get placed into an administrative forbearance for six months (common story).
+Yes, it wastes time, but you don’t want to wait around for their useless response when you get placed into an administrative forbearance for six months (common story).

 44. When in doubt, call back

 Often, you’ll get advice from one of the call center reps at a FedLoan or Navient that sounds kind of off.
 That’s because it probably is.
 I have a “call twice” rule of thumb that if you hear something from a loan servicer and it sounds weird, call back and get someone different and see if they say the same thing.
 Quality control with student loans is seemingly non-existent, but sometimes you get an unusually helpful person on the line.
 It’s luck of the draw.

 45. Submit documentation that’s most helpful to you while being honest